edgeimpulse/example-android-inferencing/README.md

         }
 ```

-## Also for 32bit CMakeLists will need some modification for 2.19 version of tflite
+### Also for 32bit CMakeLists will need some modification for 2.19 version of tflite

+Our original CMakeLists.txt used these two commands to link the libraries:
+link_directories(${CMAKE_SOURCE_DIR}/tflite/android32)
+target_link_libraries(test_cpp ... tensorflow-lite XNNPACK ...)

+This needs to change to:

 ```
 # For more information about using CMake with Android Studio, read the
 # documentation: https://d.android.com/studio/projects/add-native-code.html.